lamnhan066/cloud_sync/README.md

 ---

-## 🏁 Quick Start

-CloudSync is designed to be easy to integrate into your project.
-Here's how to quickly set it up.
+## 🧑‍💻 Usage

+CloudSync is simple to integrate.
+Here’s a quick guide to get you started with both the **Adapter pattern** and **Functional Injection**.

-### Using Adapters
+### Using the Adapter Pattern

+The Adapter pattern provides a simple way to sync using predefined interfaces.
+Below is an example of syncing data using adapters:

 ```dart
 final cloudSync = CloudSync<FileMetadata, FileData>.fromAdapters(